viscountfam/Data-Structures/Data_Structures_Questions.md

 ## Stack

-1. What is the runtime complexity of `push` using a list?
+1. What is the runtime complexity of `push` using a list? the push method to a list has a complexity of O(n) so it's linear

 2. What is the runtime complexity of `push` using a linked list?
+    In a linked list the push method has a time complexity of O(1) so it is constant
 3. What is the runtime complexity of `pop` using a list?

 4. What is the runtime complexity of `pop` using a linked list?

 5. What is the runtime complexity of `len` using a list?